radiovisual/process-fingerprint/README.md

-I am sure there is a better way to create a fingerprint variable, perhaps I shouldn't be using the `process.env` object for my own silly experiments, but for now, this approach will solve the problem of making a global fingerprint across multiple build processes. *I will use this module with caution until my experiments lead me to believe that this is a worthwhile fingerprinting method.*
+I am sure there is a better way to create a fingerprint variable, perhaps I shouldn't be using the `process.env` object for my own silly experiments, but for now, this approach will solve the problem of making a global fingerprint across multiple build processes.

-**Please [open an issue](https://github.com/radiovisual/process-fingerprint/issues) to start a discussion, share your thoughts or offer suggestions**
+**If you know of a better way, please [open an issue](https://github.com/radiovisual/process-fingerprint/issues) to start a discussion or share your thoughts**

 ## License